A structural optimization algorithm with stochastic forces and stresses: Motivation

 In many quantum materials, however, Kohn-Sham DFT is still not sufficiently accurate, because of its underlying independent-electron framework, and a more advanced treatment of electronic correlations is needed to provide reliable structural predictions.
 Examples of such materials include so-called strongly correlated systems, which encompass a broad range of materials with great fundamental and technological importance.
 One of the frontiers in quantum science is to develop computational methods which can go beyond DFT-based methods in accuracy, with reasonable computational cost.
-Progress has been made from several fronts, for example, with the combination of DFT and the GW \cite{Hedin_PR_1965}, approaches based on dynamical mean field theory (DMFT) \cite{Georges_RMP_1996}, quantum Monte Carlo methods \cite{Foulkes_RMP_2001,Zhang_PRL_2003,Rillo_JCP_2018,Tirelli_arXiv_2021}, quantum chemistry methods \cite{Levine_QChem_1991,Cramer_CChem_2002}, etc. For instance, the computation of forces and stresses with plane-wave auxiliary field quantum Monte Carlo (PW-AFQMC) \cite{Zhang_PRL_2003,Suewattana_PRB_2007} has recently been demonstrated \cite{SC_fs_paper}, paving the way for \textit{ab initio} geometry optimization in this many-body framework.
+Progress has been made from several fronts, for example, with the combination of DFT and the GW \cite{Hedin_PR_1965}, approaches based on dynamical mean field theory (DMFT) \cite{Georges_RMP_1996}, quantum Monte Carlo (QMC) methods \cite{Foulkes_RMP_2001,Zhang_PRL_2003,Rillo_JCP_2018,Tirelli_arXiv_2021},

+quantum chemistry methods \cite{Levine_QChem_1991,Cramer_CChem_2002}, etc. For instance, the computation of forces and stresses with plane-wave auxiliary field quantum Monte Carlo (PW-AFQMC) \cite{Zhang_PRL_2003,Suewattana_PRB_2007} has recently been demonstrated \cite{SC_fs_paper}, paving the way for \textit{ab initio} geometry optimization in this many-body framework.

-One crucial new aspect of geometry optimization with most of the post-DFT methods is that the forces and stresses obtained from such approaches contain statistical uncertainties.
+One crucial new aspect of geometry optimization with most of the post-DFT methods is that information of the potential energy surface (PES) obtained from such approaches contain statistical uncertainties.
 The post-DFT methods, because of the exponential scaling of the Hilbert space in a many-body treatment, often involve stochastic sampling.
-This includes the various classes of quantum Monte Carlo methods, but other approaches such as DMFT may also contains ingredients which rely on Monte Carlo sampling.
+This includes the various classes of QMC methods, but other approaches such as DMFT may also contain ingredients which rely on Monte Carlo sampling.
 Neural network wave function approaches \cite{Jia_AQT_2019,Carleo_Science_2017} also typically involve stochastic ingredients.
 Additionally if the many-body computation is performed on a quantum device \cite{Lanyon_NatChem_2010,Huggins_Nature_2022} noise may also be present.